Transition Waste Optimization for Coded Elastic Computing: Introduction

-We illustrate in a toy example (Fig.~\ref{fig:toy_example}) the concept of \emph{transition waste} and explain why the cyclic elastic task allocation scheme in~\cite{Yang_etal_2019} is \emph{suboptimal} with respect to this new metric.
-We consider the computation of $\bA\bx$ where $\bA$ consists of 40 equal-sized sub-matrices $\bA_1,\ldots,\bA_{40}$.
-We first partition these sub-matrices into 20 groups, e.g., $\{\bA_1,\bA_2\}$, $\{\bA_3,\bA_4\}$, and so forth.
-Then each group is assigned a \emph{task index} (or \emph{task}, for simplicity) from $0$ to $19$.
+We illustrate in a toy example (Fig.~\ref{fig:toy_example}) the \emph{transition waste} concept and explain why the cyclic elastic task allocation scheme in~\cite{Yang_etal_2019} is \emph{suboptimal} with respect to this new metric.
+We consider the computation of $\bA\bx$ where $\bA$ can be partitioned into 40 equal-sized sub-matrices $\bA_1,\ldots,\bA_{40}$.
+We first group these sub-matrices into 20 groups, e.g., $\{\bA_1,\bA_2\}$, $\{\bA_3,\bA_4\}$, and so forth.
+Then each group is assigned a \emph{task index} from $0$ to $19$.
 Task 0, for instance, corresponds to the computation of $\{\bA_1\bx,\bA_2\bx\}$.
 Task 0 is \emph{encoded} into five subtasks: $\bA_1 \bx$, $\bA_2\bx$, $(\bA_1 + \bA_2)\bx$, $(\bA_1 + 2\bA_2)\bx$, and $(\bA_1 + 3\bA_2)\bx$. \emph{A machine taking Task 0 means it computes one of these five subtasks}.
 Similar to the earlier discussion, any \emph{three} out of five subtasks/machines form a \emph{coded computing group} that can recover Task 0 given one straggler.

 Hence, abstracting away the underlying coded computing scheme, which can be designed \emph{independently} of the task allocation scheme in consideration, given $F=20$ tasks, we require that \emph{each task must be covered by precisely $L=3$ machines}.
-Furthermore, this requirement can be easily met by using the cyclic scheme in~\cite{Yang_etal_2019}: each of the $N$ machines is preloaded with a set of $F$ tasks, which is then divided into $N$ equal consecutive subsets of size $F/N$ each and works on tasks in the union of $L$ consecutive such subsets.
-For instance, when $N=5$, Machine 1 works on the set of tasks $S_1^5 = \{0,1,\ldots,11\}=\{0,\ldots,3\}\cup\{4,\ldots,7\}\cup \{8,\ldots,11\}$, Machine 2 works on $S_2^5 = \{4,5,\ldots,15\}$, and so forth (see Fig.~\ref{fig:toy_example}~(a)).
+This requirement can be met by using the cyclic scheme in~\cite{Yang_etal_2019}: each of the $N$ machines is preloaded with a set of $F$ tasks, which is then divided into $N$ equal consecutive subsets of size $F/N$ each, and each machine works on tasks in the union of $L$ consecutive such subsets.
+For instance, when $N=5$, Machine 1 works on the set of tasks $S_1^5 = \{0,1,\ldots,11\}=\{0,\ldots,3\}\cup\{4,\ldots,7\}\cup \{8,\ldots,11\}$, Machine 2 works on $S_2^5 = \{4,5,\ldots,15\}$, and so on (Fig.~\ref{fig:toy_example}~(a)).
 Note that each machine takes 12 tasks and due to the cyclic task allocation scheme, each task is covered by three machines.